watertap-org/watertap-reflo/docs/technical_reference/unit_models/energy_models/thermal_energy_storage.rst

 ---------

 The TES capital cost includes direct costs, indirect costs and sales tax.
-The direct costs include cost storage and a contigency factor.
+The direct costs include cost storage and a contingency factor.
 The indirect costs are a fraction of the direct cost.
 A fixed operating cost is calculated as a linear function of heat load of TES.

 .. csv-table::